 #4 Final Audit Report

-Depending on the smart contract audit company, additional post-auditing services and features can also be provided, such as retesting, monitoring, and revising the smart contract.
+Depending on the smart contract audit company, additional post-auditing services and features can be provided, such as retesting, monitoring, and revising the smart contract of Near Protocol.

 Smart contract audit services provide checks and reviews for detected vulnerabilities that refer to each smart contract’s specific business logic.
 Moreover, smart contract auditors carefully assess and verify that the contract code is free of access control and logical concerns.
 Methodology and techniques for smart contract security audits generally vary from one project to another.
 However, most of them use the two commonly applied approaches of auditing: manual testing and automatic analysis.